Nikos Galis: Post-playing career and personal life

 Galis is married to Eleni Panagiotou, and he has one daughter, named Stella.
 Since his official retirement from playing professional club basketball on September 29, 1995, and up until early 2006, Galis was the owner of a summer basketball camp in Chalkidiki, Greece.
 The basketball camp was listed at the Athens Stock Exchange.
 As a token of appreciation for his contribution to Greek sport, Galis was chosen to be the first torch bearer, in the final round of the Olympic Flame, for the Athens 2004 Summer Olympics.
 Galis entered the stadium at the conclusion of the Opening Ceremony, and set off the procession of the flame to the altar.

 In September 2007, Galis was inducted as a member of the first class of the FIBA Hall of Fame, which includes the best basketball players in the history of the game internationally.
 Galis was inducted as a player.
 Bill Russell, of the famous Boston Celtics dynasty, was another one of the 16 inaugural player inductees.
 Galis was also entered into the Eurobasket.com website's European Basketball Hall of Fame, inducted as a player.

 In May 2013, his former club team Aris Thessaloniki, renamed the court of their home arena, the Alexandreio Melathron, to "Nick Galis Hall".
 The club also organized a celebration of Galis' life and career, and retired his number 6 Aris jersey.
 The event was attended by many of his former teammates and opponents, from the 1980s and 1990s.
-Some of the attendees included the majority of the Greece men's national basketball team's 1987 EuroBasket gold medal-winning team, as well as numerous other international basketball stars who played against Galis over the years, such as Dino Rađja, Jordi Villacampa, and Doron Jamchi, among others.
+Some of the attendees included the majority of the Greece men's national basketball team's 1987 EuroBasket gold medal-winning team, as well as numerous other international basketball stars who played against Galis over the years, such as Dino Rađa, Jordi Villacampa, and Doron Jamchi, among others.

 On April 1, 2017, it was announced that Galis would be inducted into the Naismith Memorial Basketball Hall of Fame, as part of the 2017 Hall of Fame class.
 Galis was later inducted into the Naismith Memorial Basketball Hall of Fame, on September 9, 2017.
 He became one of the very few men's basketball players from around the world, to be inducted into the Basketball Hall of Fame, without having ever played in the NBA.
 On June 14, 2016, exactly 29 years after Greece's national team won the gold medal at the 1987 EuroBasket, the court of the biggest basketball arena in Greece, the OAKA Olympic Indoor Hall, was named the "Nikos Galis Olympic Indoor Hall", in his honour.

+His number 6 jersey which he wore while playing with the Greek National Team was retired on August 4, 2023, by the Greek Basketball Federation in the "Nikos Galis Olympic Indoor Hall".